The Purpose Why I Write

 - War Robots (2017-present)

-The blog’s owner has also written for Dafabet Esports as well as the now-defunct Esports Manila and Anatolia Daily.
+This guy has also written for Dafabet Esports as well as the now-defunct Esports Manila and Anatolia Daily.

 He has also published features and columns in a couple of regional newspapers in the Philippines, among others.